SonalShukla-projects/Retail-Profitability-/README.md

 - Cleaned and prepared dataset using **Python (Pandas)**.
 - Built an **interactive Power BI dashboard** with key visualizations.
 - Analyzed **monthly revenue, top products, returns, and country-wise sales**.
-- Generated a **2-page PDF report** with strategic recommendations.

 ---

 ## 📁 Dataset